BLSQ/orbf2/README.md

 )
 ```

+(this is done inside the seed file if you are in development mode)

 ## Seed a project

 We have an example project that can be created using DHIS2 public instance (https://play.dhis2.org/demo/) to showcase a RBF project configuration: